MohamedRagab2002/MohamedRagab2002/README.md

 ### Hi there 👋
-- I'm currently learning IT in the EELU university 😁
+- I'm currently learning IT in EELU university
 - I'm very love programming 🖤

 <br>